phillid/fractal-gen/README.md

 	-t thread_multiplier Float > 0
 	                     Coefficient to multiply cores by in order to achieve count of worker threads to use.
+(1) -x xval              Float
-(1) -x left              position of left of image on the real axis (x+iy) -y top               position of top of image on the imaginary axis (x+iy) -z scale             width and height of image in units on the cartesian plane
+	                     x value of centre of image on the real axis (x+iy) -y yval              Float
+	                     y value of centre of image on the imaginary axis (x+iy) -z scale             Float
-	-N cluster_id        0 <= Integer < cluster_total
+	                     width and height of image (units on cartesian plane) -N cluster_id        0 <= Integer < cluster_total
 	                     A unique ID used to determine which sections of the image this instance should work on.